rattaroaz/DKSKOfficial/readme.md

 	All StartJob files go here.
 	End date is optional.
-If not chosen, then only the files with the exact start date is listed If End Date is entered, list of jobs by date that are available will be seen. checkbox exists on a column right of the price.  when checked, it opens up the entire details of the file, identical to the StartJob.
+If not chosen, then only the files with the exact start date is listed If End Date is entered, list of jobs by date that are available will be seen.
+	Click on an item row, it opens up the entire details of the file, ientical to the StartJob.
 	Then click Submit then goes to accounts receivable, adds InvoiceDate (date of completion)

 NewJobs:
-	this section is to add types of jobs and define the cost of the materials. prepopulated cost of the materials can be edited.
+	This section is to add types of jobs and define the cost of the materials.
+	Prepopulated cost of the materials can be edited.
-	Once edited, any future job will be using that value, but it will not retroactively change any values. can add new jobs as needed.
+	Once edited, any future job will be using that value, but it will not retroactively change any values.
+	Can add new jobs as needed.
+Can Delete Jobs with a Delete button at the right of the rows.
+If clicked, "Are you sure?" warning is given.

 ```